GluuFederation/docs-casa-prod/docs/source/administration/admin-console.md

 ### Set Default Authentication Method (Gluu)
-With the Casa authentication script enabled in the Gluu Server, OpenID Connect clients can now request Casa authentication (i.e. each user's 2FA preference) using the standard OpenID Connect `acr_value`.
+With the Casa authentication script enabled in the Gluu Server, OpenID Connect clients can now request Casa authentication (i.e. each user's 2FA preferences) using the standard OpenID Connect `acr_value`.

-To make each person's 2FA preference in Casa, the default authentication mechanism for all Gluu logins, navigate to `Configuration` > `Manage Authentication` > `Default Authentication method` and set `Default acr` and `oxTrust acr` to `casa`.
+To make this behavior the default for all Gluu logins, navigate to `Configuration` > `Manage Authentication` > `Default Authentication method` and set `Default acr` and `oxTrust acr` to `casa`.
 Click update to save your changes.

 ![oxtrust-enabled-scripts](../img/admin-console/oxTrust-auth-mechanisms.png)